mdelhey/old-mattdelhey.github.io/about/index.md

 * email: [matt.delhey@rice.edu](mailto:matt.delhey@rice.edu)

 ### About that tagline... ###
-I take it as a joke.
-The quip comes from the first lines of Kierkegaard's _The Sickness Unto Death_:
+I'm not sure.
+The epitaph comes from the first lines of Kierkegaard's _The Sickness Unto Death_:

 > Man is spirit.
 But what is spirit?
 Spirit is the self.
 But what is the self?
 > The self is a relation which relates itself to its own self, or it is that in the relation